mpinto70/aarch64/test/asm_framework/README.md

   function is supposed to interact with C, it only return one result in `x0` or none at all);
 * `x10` to `x17`: expected returned values from FUT;
 * `x19`: base address of unit test (to report errors);
-* `x20`: address of a null terminated string with unit test name (to resport errors).
+* `x20`: address of a null terminated string with unit test name (to report errors).

 Note that, since `x19` and `x20` are used, unit test function should push them to the stack and restore them before returning.